 Request for Admissions is a set of statements sent to a party in a lawsuit requesting them to admit or deny the statements under oath.
 This tool is used in the discovery practice to establish facts and minimize the number of issues to be proven in a trial.
 It's a critical component in the civil procedure within court jurisdictions in the United States.
 Frequently used in federal cases, requests for admission can significantly influence the efficiency and direction of the deposition process.

-Obtain a printable Mississippi Request for Admissions within several mouse clicks from the most comprehensive library of legal e-forms.
-Find, download and print out professionally drafted and certified samples on the US Legal Forms website.
-US Legal Forms is the #1 supplier of reasonably priced legal and tax forms for US citizens and residents online since 1997.
+Locate, download, and print professionally created and certified samples on the US Legal Forms website.
+US Legal Forms has been the leading provider of affordable legal and tax forms for US citizens and residents online since 1997.

-When you’ve downloaded your Mississippi Request for Admissions, it is possible to fill it out in any online editor or print it out and complete it manually.
-Use US Legal Forms to to access 85,000 professionally-drafted, state-specific forms.
+After downloading your Mississippi Request for Admissions, you can fill it out in any online editor or print it and complete it manually.
+Utilize US Legal Forms to access 85,000 professionally drafted, state-specific forms.

 Similar to responses to Requests for Production, responses to Requests for Admissions do not have to be verified.
 It is critical to respond to Requests for Admissions because failure to respond results in the requests being deemed admitted without the need for a motion to have the responses established as admitted.